Floriana F.C.: Rivalries

 The rivalry against Valletta is still alive, and is now considered the biggest fixture in the Maltese Premier League and one of the most classic derbies in Maltese football.
-The rivalry stems from the close proximity of the two localities they represent, as well as the history and huge domestic success of both clubs.
-The matches between the two sides always attract big crowds to the stadium and the fans treat these clashes as cup finals.
+The rivalry stems from the close proximity of the two localities they represent, as well as the history and success of both clubs.
+The matches between the two sides often attract crowds of people.